wamp-proto/wamp-proto/rfc/text/advanced/ap_session_resumption.md

 Messages sent to the *Session* whilst the *Session* was unattached MUST NOT be resent after the Session reconnects, the Session should use Event History to recover messages during unattachment.
 Procedures that the *Session* has registered MUST return with an `ERROR` with error URI `wamp.error.session_unattached` for single-registered procedures, and MUST NOT be taken into consideration for load balancing in a shared registration.

+If a *Client* attempts to resume a non-paused *Session* on the *Broker*, the Broker MUST detatch the Session from the Client it is currently attached to, and attach it on the new Client.
+It must detatch it by way of a `GOODBYE` message with `Goodbye.Details.resumable|bool` set to `false` (as the single-use token will have been used by the new client) and `Goodbye.Reason|uri` set to `wamp.error.other_client_attached`.
+This can be used for Sessions which are attached to Clients that are disconnected, but have not yet timed out (for example, on high-latency wireless networks).

 #### Session Resumption Meta Events

 Furthermore, two new Session Meta Events are defined: